US orders evacuation of most embassy staff in Ukraine as fears of a Russian invasion grow - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Kevin Liptak, Natasha Bertrand, Maegan Vazquez, Darya Tarasova and Sharon Braithwaite contributed reporting.
+CNN’s Kevin Liptak, Natasha Bertrand, Maegan Vazquez, Olga Voitovych, Kareem El Damanhoury, Darya Tarasova, Sharon Braithwaite and Donald Judd contributed reporting.

 Comments